Request Lifecycle

 Route Resolution

-If there are no redirects for incoming requests path resolver tries to resolve the route to get the final endpoint based on rules from website_routing_rules hook and dynamic route set in documents of DocType with has_web_view enabled.
+If there are no redirects for incoming requests path resolver tries to resolve the route to get the final endpoint based on rules from website\routing\rules hook and dynamic route set in documents of DocType with has_web_view enabled.

 Renderer Selection